JustinPatenaude/balticathletics/brands/dynamic-team-sports.md

-  design – no template limitations\n* No limit of logos or designs\n* Does not peel, crack or fade\n* Will not be discontinued\n* All sports offered\n* Repeat order is ONE minimum, with small under quantity charge\n\nThey have a great jersey builder on their website to assist you in designing your jerseys.\n\nThe Dynamic website has a great section called [RESOURCES](https://www.dynamicteamsports.com/resources/) which offer write ups on everything from \"Choosing a Team Logo\" to \"Caring for Uniforms\" to \"Ways to Raise Money for Sports Teams Uniforms\".
+  design – no template limitations\n* No limit of logos or designs\n* Does not peel, crack or fade\n* Will not be discontinued\n* All sports offered\n* Repeat order is ONE minimum, with small under quantity charge\n\nThey have a great jersey builder on their website to assist you in designing your jerseys.\n\nLink to [Dynamic Size Charts](https://www.dynamicteamsports.com/size-charts)\n\nThe Dynamic website has a great section called [RESOURCES](https://www.dynamicteamsports.com/resources/) which offer write ups on everything from \"Choosing a Team Logo\" to \"Caring for Uniforms\" to \"Ways to Raise Money for Sports Teams Uniforms\".
 And everything in between. "